AnatoliiBublyk/user-subscriptions-management-system/doc/Database/DbDescription.md

 ## Tools and Technologies

-- **Database Management System**: PostgreSQL 16
+- **Database Management System**: SQL Server 2022
-  - PostgreSQL is used as the backend database system for this API.
+  - SQL Server is used as the backend database system for this API.
-  - Ensure that you have PostgreSQL 16 or a compatible version installed for proper functionality.
+  - Ensure that you have SQL Server 2022 or a compatible version installed for proper functionality.

 ## Purpose